pageboard/pagecut/README.md

 It can also place a `block-handle` boolean attribute on a DOM Node to facilitate selection and drag and drop of the block DOM representation.

-Only the edit method is mandatory, if the view method is not defined, it falls back to using the edit method (when rendering to DOM).

 Blocks